dbieber/davidbieber.com/hugo/content/snippets/2021-02-10-find-yourself-typing-t-enter-often.md

 +++
-title = "Find yourself typing t-ENTER often?" date = 2021-02-10T00:00:00 uid = "a9DYMhnN8"
+title = "Find yourself typing cmd-t t ENTER often?" date = 2021-02-10T00:00:00 uid = "a9DYMhnN8"
 tags = ["attention", "tech-tips"] keywords = ["twitter", "social"]
 +++

-A common attention pitfall is to mindless type cmd-t t ENTER. cmd-t creates a new tab. "t" autocompletes to twitter.com.
+A common attention pitfall is to mindlessly type cmd-t t ENTER. cmd-t creates a new tab. "t" autocompletes to twitter.com.
 ENTER.
 Four keystrokes and you're scrolling. "r" for reddit. "f" for facebook. etc.

 Less than a second of mindless activity, leading to hundreds of seconds (minutes? hours?) of scrolling that you didn't intend to do.